 “I know some of you have been through this talk before."
 The woman in the front holds up her hands, effortlessly drawing the attention of the crowded shuttle.
 “But it’s important so we’re doing it again.”

 Rey’s head shoots up, fingers halting over her second-hand datapad.
-Hands tighten unconsciously around it's edges, feeling each groove and scar in the metal.
+Her hands tighten unconsciously around it's edges, feeling each groove and scar in the metal.
 It’s a battered, half broken thing with something that looks suspiciously like blaster damage shearing off one corner completely.
 She can't help but wonder if it's a metaphor for her life right now.

 Worn, weary, but working.